Baccalaureate Service

 About the Service

-The Baccalaureate Service is a multi-faith service celebrating the completion of each undergraduate's academic career from Columbia College, The Fu Foundation School of Engineering and Applied Science, the School of General Studies, and Barnard College.
+The Baccalaureate Service is a multifaith celebration of undergraduate commencement.
+Service highlights include hymns, musical selections, readings, and reflections by students from diverse faith traditions.
+The ceremony features a procession that includes undergraduate degree candidates from Columbia College, The Fu Foundation School of Engineering and Applied Science, the School of General Studies, and Barnard College.

 Ceremony Details